CedricHirschi/mlnlib/README.md

 These include:

 * Manuals for the libraries (can also be accessed by clicking on the links above)
-* A manual for some methods that are used in the libraries
+* A manual for some [methods](man/methods.md) that are used in the libraries

 ## Examples

 Examples for the libraries can be found in the [`examples`](examples) folder.

+## Building for testing

+The library can be tested inside [`main.cpp`](mlnlib/main.cpp).
+As this library was developed in Microchip Studio 7, the following methods are available to build the library for testing:

+1. Open the project in Microchip Studio 7 and build / run the project
+2. Run `make all` in the [`Debug`](mlnlib/Debug) folder to get the binaries and upload them to the microcontroller using a different tool